 Why do you need a website?

-With 4.54 billion people accessing the internet, there’s a good chance that new users discover your site each day — particularly if you manage to climb the search rankings.
+Plus, with 4.54 billion people accessing the internet regularly, there’s a good chance that new users discover your website each day — particularly if you manage to climb the search rankings.

 Not only does exposure expand your reachability, but it may also increase your brand awareness in the most cost-effective way